google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 images  have a descriptive `alt` tag that the screen reader can speak out to the user.

-When added `alt` tags make sure that you keep the alt text as concise as possible to fully describe  the image.
+When adding `alt` tags make sure that you keep the alt text as concise as possible to fully describe  the image.
 For example in our demo we simply format the attribute to be "Name: Role", this presents enough information to the user to understand that this section is about the authors and what